Tourism of Indonesia

 - Santai Beach at Latuhalat

 - Pintu Kota at Airlow

 - V.O.C.
 Bunker at Benteng Atas

-Ambon is blessed with many white beaches ideal for skin diving and snorkeling.
+Ambon has many white beaches ideal for skin diving and snorkeling.
 Experienced divers should try diving off Tanjung Setan (Satan’s Cape) at the far southern tip of Seram.

-Travelers visiting Ambon usually start their flights either from Denpasar, Bali (DPS) or Soekarno-Hatta International Airport in Jakarta (CGK).
-The airport in the city of Ambon is the Pattimura Airport (AMQ), serving airlines such as:
+We can take an airplane from Denpasar, Bali (DPS) or from Soekarno Hatta International Airport in Jakarta (CGK), to the airport in the city of Ambon is the Pattimura Airport (AMQ), serving airlines such as: